 Be sure to check with CETS before setting up any wireless access point or wireless router in a SEAS building, as it will probably disrupt our wireless network.

+On computers managed by CETS, updates are installed automatically.
+To arrange patching of other Unix systems for research, contact CETS about fees.
 All Windows PCs should be configured to install updates automatically from the Windows Update Service.
-On Redhat or SUSE Linux computers which are part of the CETS reference system, updates are installed automatically.
-Patches are installed regularly on all Unix computers managed by CETS, including the Eniac group and all CIS Service Center computers.
-To arrange patching of other Unix systems for research, contact CETS about fees.
 For Mac, use the automated update system from the Apple.
 If you run any other operating system or if you run multiple operating systems on your computer, it is your responsibility to keep it patched.
-A university policy requires that all computers connected to Pennnet have their critical vulnerabilities patched within 2 business days.
+A University policy requires that all computers connected to Pennnet have their critical vulnerabilities patched within 2 business days.

 In general, faculty members provide funds through research grants for computing resources used for research by themselves and their students.

 In the CIS Service Center, through a capitation rate on all CIS Ph.D. students, standard desktop computers and enhanced systems administration support are provided.
 In addition, the CIS Service Center pays for maintenance and service of research servers.
 For information about the CIS Service Center, contact firstname.lastname@example.org.

 CETS provides assistance on specifications for research computers.
 Also, system administration service is available, charged by the hour.
 Network-attached, backed-up disk space is available, charged by the gigabyte.
 CETS also provides a wide range of systems administration and design services for High Performance Computing on Linux needs.
 Contact email@example.com.